 Instead of disengaging non-technical staff with too much jargon, put cybersecurity in terms they can understand and relate to.
 Here are ten tactics to help protect your data against insider threats.

 An insider threat is a malicious threat to an organization that comes from a person or people within the company.
 These insider threats could include employees, former employees, contractors or business associates who have access to inside information concerning security, data, and the computer systems.

 When people think of insider threats, their minds typically go to rogue or disgruntled employees that are intentionally performing a malicious act.
 What businesses do not consider in their IT security strategy is employees could be posing an insider threat due to their ignorance or negligence.

 Not all insider threats are intentional.
 According to Computer Weekly, organizers of the Black Hat security conference reported that 84 percent of cyberattacks were due to human error.
 While the clear majority of insider threats can be attributed to negligence, there are cases of breaches due to deceptive insider actions.

 Organizations need to be prepared for anything.
-Fortunately, there are specific tactics to deal with those incidents.
+Fortunately, there are specific tactics to deal with those incidents and protect against future insider threats.
 Before diving into those tactics, take a look at the dangers and consequences of insider attacks.